 GuideStone can change any or all of the provisions of the Plan at any time and for any reason.
 It does not have to notify You first.
+If material modifications are made, appropriate notices will be sent.
 Any change may cause your benefits to be different than those described in this booklet.

 GuideStone can also terminate the Plan at any time for any reason.
-Your Plan benefits will end if this happens
+Your Plan benefits will end if this happens.